DevelopMizz/LerningCryptography/README.md

 # LerningCryptography
-This has fun demonstrations of cryptographic maths, written in PowerShell
+This reposatory has fun demonstrations of cryptographic maths, written in PowerShell.